CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Method

-To reduce irrelevant results from current vector similarity retrieval techniques, a hybrid retrieval method combined with a TF-IDF variants was applied to further filter results with domain-specific keyword, ensuring semantic relevance and clinical specificity.
+\textit{Hybrid retrieval.} To reduce irrelevant results from current vector similarity retrieval techniques, a hybrid retrieval method, combined with TF-IDF variants, was applied to further filter results using domain-specific keywords and ensure clinical specificity (see Figure \ref{fig:kb}).